Mayflower MRT station: History

-On 15 August 2014, the Land Transport Authority (LTA) announced that the TSL would merge with the Eastern Region line to form the Thomson–East Coast line (TEL).
+On 15 August 2014, the Land Transport Authority (LTA) announced that the TSL would merge with the Eastern Region Line to form the Thomson–East Coast Line (TEL).
 Mayflower station, along the proposed line, would be constructed as part of TEL2, consisting of six stations between Springleaf and Caldecott.
+Prime Minister Lee Hsien Loong inaugurated the station's groundbreaking ceremony on 6 September.

 Since the station is directly underneath Ang Mo Kio Avenue 4, its construction required traffic to be diverted in 15 phases.
 The sloping topography created height differences, which made it difficult to position the working platforms for the boring rigs and cranes to be used for the construction.
 Barriers were installed to minimise noise pollution, with workers draping noise curtains on heavy machinery.

 With restrictions imposed on construction due to the COVID-19 pandemic, the TEL2 completion date was pushed to 2021.
 On 14 December 2020, it was further announced that the opening of TEL2 was delayed to the third quarter of 2021 so the rail system software for the line could be reviewed.
 As announced during a visit by Transport Minister S. Iswaran at Caldecott station on 30 June 2021, the station began operations on 28 August 2021.

 Station details

 Mayflower station serves the TEL and is between the Lentor and Bright Hill stations.
 The official station code is TE6.
 Being part of the TEL, the station is operated by SMRT Trains.
-Train frequencies on the TEL range from 5 to 9 minutes.
+Train frequencies on the TEL range from 3 to 6 minutes.
 Mayflower station has seven entrances, the most among the TEL2 stations.
 These entrances connect to the various landmarks nearby, including Kebun Baru Community Club, Mayflower Market & Food Centre, Ang Mo Kio Joint Temple and Ang Mo Kio Methodist Church.
 Educational institutions around the station include CHIJ Saint Nicholas Girls' School and Mayflower Secondary School.

 Designed by Ong&Ong, the linkways, roof panels and the entrances feature hexagonal motifs inspired by the honeycomb.
 The entrances are barrier-free, allowing easier access for elderly residents in the area.
 Reflecting the area's heritage as a songbird-watching community, the station is decorated with 22 bird sculptures as part of an Art-in-Transit artwork by Song-Ming Ang.
 The bird sculptures depict the seven species of birds that are kept as pets in Singapore, including the Oriental white-eye, the red-whiskered bulbul and the zebra dove.

 Mayflower station is a designated Civil Defence (CD) shelter and contains a reinforced structure with blast doors.
 During a chemical attack, the air vents of the station can be shut to prevent the circulation of toxic gases.
 The CD shelter has dedicated cubicles for chemical decontamination alongside dry toilets.